Outlook and result guidance

 Near term outlook

-Metsä Board’s paperboard delivery volumes in April–June 2023 are expected to remain roughly at the same level as in January–March 2023 (380,000 tonnes).
-The average prices for paperboards are expected to remain stable.
+In April–June, Metsä Board’s total paperboard deliveries are expected to remain roughly at the same level as in January–March (Q1/2025: 367,000 tonnes).

-In April–June 2023, exchange rate fluctuations, including the impact of hedges, will have a positive impact on the operating result compared to January–March 2023 and a clear positive impact compared to April–June 2022.
+In April–June 2025, exchange rate fluctuations, including the impact of hedges, will have a neutral impact on the operating result compared to January–March 2025 and a negative impact compared to April–June 2024.